denistsoi/franklinchen.github.io/source/_posts/2011-10-26-open-spaces-success-at-the-pittsburgh-java-users-group.markdown

 - specs2
 - testing
 ---
-Yesterday evening, the [Pittsburgh Java Users Group](http://java.net/projects/pittjug/)(PittJUG) for the first time adopted an Open Spaces format.
+Yesterday evening, the [Pittsburgh Java User Group](http://java.net/projects/pittjug/) (PittJUG) for the first time adopted an Open Spaces format.
 The basic idea is that instead of having someone give an hour-long presentation on something, everyone gets involved in choosing topics of discussion and we all break up into small groups to sit in a circle and chat ([more details](https://docs.google.com/document/d/1Yufdr8zGBCWawsuEfKXXkM6ddcHnuhywzGw1lJ0u5TE/edit)).

 If you have never been to an event with this Open Spaces format and philosophy, such an idea might sound chaotic and confusing.
 The first time I heard about the format, I was extremely skeptical.
 But the first time I went to an event adopting it, the first [Pittsburgh Geek Out Day](http://www.pghgeekoutday.com/), I found it quite useful and am totally sold on its virtues.